-Prerequisites: PHIL 230 and at least one education course
+Prerequisites: PHIL 230 and at least one education course or admission to the B.Ed (AD) program

-EDUC 301 - Educational Learning Theories and Applications Every Year, Fall 3(3-0-0)
+EDUC 301 - Educational Learning Theories and Applications

 Lectures and discussions focus on learning in the classroom situation: the processes by which students learn and the factors that facilitate/inhibit learning.
 Specifically examined are learning theories, motivational theories, cognitive styles, discipline practices and assessment approaches.